aneldev/dynadux/README.md

 When an action is triggered, a reducer is called.

-The reducer should return the new state of the store.
+The reducer would return
+- the partial state of the store or
+- nothing if is not going to change it.

 A reducer might call other reducers to update parts of the state.

-Reducers change the state when they are called.
+Reducers would change the state when they are called.

 Reducers cannot be added at a later time.
 This makes our store always pure and predictable from the starting point.
 You can define unlimited reducers/actions.